RonanMarrinan/Latin102Portfolio/Hyginus, chapter 30, section 1.md

 > unde primigenius est dictus.

-When Hercules was an infant, he killed two dragons with his hans, from which his name originates.
+When Hercules was an infant, he killed two dragons with his two hands, which were sent by Iuno, from which his name originates.